 Relying on the liberality and candour so prominently distinguishing Your Lordship's character, and on that calm and moderate spirit which has ever persuaded all the actions of your life; I have presumed to address you on a topic of consummate consequence to a remote, much injured, and considerable portion of His Britannic Majesty's subjects."

-With these opening words Jean Baptiste Philippe set into motion a sequence of events that has unfolded over the centuries even to this day.
+With these opening words Jean Baptiste Philip set into motion a sequence of events that has unfolded over the centuries even to this day.
 J.B.
-Philippe was born in 1796 in Trinidad.
+Philip was born in 1796 in Trinidad.

 He may have arrived there around 1808 and prepared himself for university.
 He was regarded as very bright.
 He entered the University of Edinburgh in 1812.
 Prof. Carl Campbell in his paper ‘Man from the Naparimas’ remarks: